kylacochrane/nf-explore/README.md

 #This pipeline does not have tests or nf-validation of parameters set up

-#You can run your own samples using the `--reads` parameter
+You can run your own paired-end data using the `--reads` parameter
-- For ease: I have added a data folder that contains additional samples that you can use:
+- Additional paired-end reads can by found in `data/`:

 `nextflow run main.nf -profile singularity --reads "data/reads/*_{1,2}.fastq.gz"`